Chinmayee770/bob_hackathon/README.md

 ### 5. Lang-Chain and Azure Gen AI for Database Retrieval and analytics
 - **Azure Functions:** Uses Lang-Chain and Azure AI for efficient database retrieval and analytics based on predefined prompts.
+- User would just ask the bot which dataset they want to do analysis on and would retrieve it from blob storage(seperate storage for documents/pdfs in blob storage and info  in sql helps for this purpose)
 - **Reference for how its done:[medium]** [Chat with MySQL using Python and LangChain](https://alejandro-ao.com/chat-with-mysql-using-python-and-langchain/)
 - **reference 2 for how its going to be done:[git link]** [Chat Gen Ai and LangChain based analytics](https://github.com/ANUJT65/bob_hackathon/blob/main/backend/Using%20Pandas%20Dataframe%20Agent.ipynb/)